hdShang/arxiv-daily/docs/cs-CV/2025-08-20/papers/250814891v2-gaussianart-unified-modeling-of-geometry-and-motion-for-articulated-.md

 ---
 layout: default
-title: GaussianArt: Unified Modeling of Geometry and Motion for Articulated Objects
+title: "GaussianArt: Unified Modeling of Geometry and Motion for Articulated Objects"
 ---

 # GaussianArt: Unified Modeling of Geometry and Motion for Articulated Objects